El Mercenario

 El Mercenario (The Mercenary) is a science fiction comics series by the Spanish artist Vicente Segrelles, published beginning in 1980.
 An unusual feature for a comic book, every panel is painted in oil, a time-consuming technique.
 The series is known for the great attention paid to the depiction of landscapes.

 Publication history

 The series was initially serialized, beginning in 1980, in the journal Cimoc, before moving on, beginning in 1982, to be published as a collection of 13 albums, with at least 11 having been translated into English (primarily by NBM).

 Beginning 1998, Segrelles began using the computer to illustrate most of his comics.
-The 10th edition of The Mercenary, Giants, was the first to include pages designed entirely by computer.
+The 10th edition of The Mercenary, Giants, was the first to include pages designed entirely on computer.

 The latest volume was published in 2003.

 Plot

 The Mercenary tells the story of a mysterious and anonymous mercenary from a hidden valley called The Country of the Clouds.
 In this secluded region, the human race develops a culture different from the rest of the world, all while confronting flying dragons, reptilian giants, monsters, Amazons, and other characters familiar from the world of heroic fantasy.

 A regular feature of The Mercenary adventures are beautiful women, often semi-nude.
 Most of the stories include an unusual twist.